I'm happy to share with you

 This is a great relief for

-eyes irritated by windblown dust and hay bits, flys and other barn-related irritants.
+eyes irritated by windblown dust and hay bits, flies and other barn-related irritants.
 I

 have used this safely on horses, dogs, cats and myself.
 If the irritation persists, be